 Bart’s dad was an angry person.
 As a child, Bart had to endure three to four beatings a week.
-Sometimes a beating would even be given over something frivolous like the Dallas Cowboys losing.
-Eventually, the beatings stopped and were replaced with apathy, which to Bart was even more painful than the physical pain he bore in his earlier years.
+His dad would sometimes even beat Bart over something frivolous, like a Dallas Cowboys loss.
+Eventually, the beatings stopped, and Bart’s dad replaced them with apathy, which, to Bart, felt even more painful.
 Gradually, the two stopped talking altogether.
-Things didn’t change until his father got cancer.
-His father had a faith conversion and began to change.
+Things didn’t change until his father got cancer and had a faith conversion.
 As his physical health deteriorated, his faith and love grew stronger.
 He began to pursue Bart and love him in the way Bart always desired.

-It took a long time for Bart’s dad to win back his son after all he had done.
-After his dad passed away, Bart went on to write the song “I Can Only Imagine”, which became a number one hit around the world.
-The story behind the song is all about Bart and his relationship with his father.
-It is beautifully told in the movie I Can Only Imagine, which is available to buy now.
-Although most dads don’t subject their sons to abuse, there are common things we do that push our sons away.
-If we want great relationships with our sons, we want to avoid these things that hurt the father and son relationship.
+But it took a long time for Bart’s dad to win back his son after all he had done.
+After his dad passed away, Bart went on to write the song “I Can Only Imagine,” which became a No. 1 hit around the world.
+The story behind the song is all about Bart and his relationship with his father, and the movie I Can Only Imagine tells it beautifully.
+Although most dads don’t subject their sons to abuse, there are things we all do that push our sons away.
+If we want great relationships with our sons, we need to avoid these things that hurt the father and son relationship.
 Here are 5 things dads do that push their sons away.

 Result: The son feels pressure.